MacCormack Provincial Park

-MacCormack Provincial Park is a small picnic park overlooking the Bras d'Or Lake, in the community of Plaster Cove, in the Canadian province of Nova Scotia, located in Victoria County on Cape Breton Island.
+MacCormack Provincial Park is a small picnic park overlooking the Bras d'Or Lake, in the community of Plaster Cove (near Iona, Nova Scotia), in the Canadian province of Nova Scotia, located in Victoria County on Cape Breton Island.
 The park entrance is on St. Columba Road, just 0.3 km north of Iona, Nova Scotia.

 As one of few public access points to Bras d’Or Lake the park provides beach access with opportunities for beach walking and carry-in boating, and offers picnic tables scattered through a softwood forest overlooking Plaster Cove.
 There is a public wharf and a beach protected under the Beaches Act adjacent to the park.